How to Plan a Route with Multiple Stops on Google Maps (In-depth Guide)

 How to plan a route with multiple stops on Google Maps: Conclusion

 Now that you’ve learned how to plan a route with multiple stops on Google Maps and experienced its limitations, we think it’s worth your time to look into Circuit.

 Since you can add Circuit to your current navigation system, and it’s free to use for 10 stops or fewer, we think using it to enhance your driving experience is a no-brainer.

-You can install Circuit for a free 14-day trial.
+You can try Circuit for a free now.
 Once you feel what it’s like to finish your route like a ninja, you’ll probably want to keep using it.
-What do you have to lose but 14 days of frustration?
+What do you have to lose but several days of frustration?